szweibel/workshops/pandas.md

 estimated time:
     - 4 hours

-dependencies:
-    workshop prerequisites:
+prerequisites:
     python:
         excerpt: (required) This workshop relies heavily on concepts from the Python workshop, and having a basic understanding of how to use the commands discussed in the workshop will be central for anyone who wants to learn about data analysis with Python and Pandas.
         required: true
     command-line:
         excerpt: (recommended) This workshop makes some reference to concepts from the Command Line workshop, and having basic knowledge about how to use the command line will be central for anyone who wants to learn about text analysis with Python and Pandas.
         recommended: true
 installations:
     pythonguide:
         excerpt: (Required) You can use any installation of Python (but make sure it is of version 3).
 For our purposes, Anaconda will provide everything necessary for all the workshops that are part of the DHRI curriculum.
         required: true
     pandas:
         excerpt: (required) You will need to install the Pandas package into your Python packages for the purposes of this workshop.
 This guide will help you along the way.
         required: true
 insights:
     jupyter-notebooks:
         excerpt: (recommended) This workshop uses Jupyter Notebooks to process the Python commands in a clear and visual way.
 Anyone who wants to follow along in the workshop on data analysis with Python and Pandas should read this very short introduction to how to use Notebooks.

 readings:
     - "[A Beginner’s Tutorial to Jupyter Notebooks](https://towardsdatascience.com/a-beginners-tutorial-to-jupyter-notebooks-1b2f8705888a)"